andrew2020wit/bilingua-dealer/README.md

 For mobile, you can set "without translation" at creating book, and use Chrome-translation to read it.
 In this case this application is as a book reader.

+## About naming

+"Bilingua Dealer" comes from:

+- [to deal with somebody/something](https://www.ldoceonline.com/dictionary/deal-with) - to take the necessary action, especially in order to solve a problem.
+  If a book, speech etc deals with a particular subject, it is about that subject
+- [deal in something](https://www.ldoceonline.com/dictionary/deal-in) - to be interested or involved in something

 ## Licence

 - The author of this application is Andrii Faurash.